|Title:||Content-Rich Vocabulary Development to Improve Reading Achievement of Struggling Adolescent Readers|

 |Type:||Development and Innovation||Award Number:||R305B070016|

-Population: During the curriculum development phase of the study, the research team will work with 12 middle school English and history teachers.
-Project participants during the field test will be seventh- and eighth-grade students with adequate decoding skills but poor comprehension; a substantial number of participants will be English-language learners.
+Sample: During the curriculum development phase of the study, the research team will work with 12 middle school English and history teachers.
+Project participants during the field test will be seventh- and eighth-grade students with adequate decoding skills but poor comprehension.
+A substantial number of participants will be English-language learners.
 Many of the students will be from low socioeconomic and minority backgrounds.

 Research Design and Methods: The researchers will conduct observational studies and elicit teacher feedback to develop and refine the program.
-In the Field Test Phase (years 3–4), the researchers will use a randomized study with eight schools (at least three classrooms per school) assigned either to experimental or control conditions to establish whether there is plausible evidence of the program's effect on vocabulary and reading comprehension when compared to a current instructional practice.
+In the field test phase, the researchers will use a randomized study with eight schools (at least three classrooms per school) assigned either to experimental or control conditions to establish whether there is plausible evidence of the program's effect on vocabulary and reading comprehension when compared to a current instructional practice.

 Key Measures: Outcome measures will include curriculum-specific vocabulary and reading comprehension measures, as well as generalized measures of reading vocabulary and comprehension, including the Gates-MacGinitie test of reading.